African Americans in the Life of Samuel Clemens

 Mary Ann Cord

 Mary Ann Cord served as cook for Samuel Clemens's sister-in-law, Susan Crane, and her husband, Theodore Crane, in Elmira, New York.
 Born a slave, Cord suffered through the loss of a husband and seven children when they were sold in 1852.
 Thirteen years later, the family miraculously reunited when her youngest son, Henry, a soldier in the Union army, found Cord and brought her back to Elmira, where he worked as a barber.
 Mark Twain recorded Cord's experience in "A True Story, Repeated Word for Word as I Heard It" (1874).
 Her narration of her life story helped Clemens understand the horrors of slavery.
-Click on her photo to the left to find Twain's story hosted at PBS.

 • Mary Ann Cord